REESELAW BLOG

 Keep the Lines of Communication Open

 When sharing custody, coordination becomes a major factor.
-Regardless of the difficult feelings between the parents, its important to have a means of organizing the schedules of the kids, including medical appointments, team sports, extended family visits, and other time and timing-sensitive events.
-Even when everyone has the best intentions, failure to communicate can lead to disappointment or disagreement that puts the kids in the middle.
-One critical suggestion: to avoid disappointment and acrimony, dont let kids know about a plan until there is buy-in from the other parent.
+Regardless of the difficult feelings between the parents, it's important to have a means of organizing the schedules of the kids, including medical appointments, team sports, extended family visits, and other time and timing-sensitive events.
+Even when everyone has the best intentions, failure to communicate can lead to disappointment or disagreement that puts the children in the middle.
+One critical suggestion: to avoid disappointment and acrimony, don't let kids know about a plan until there is buy-in from the other parent.

 Let Children Feel Heard